hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    1. We declare a [ModelAdmin](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin) class so we can customize the fields that we expose to the admin interface.
    1. We use the [register decorator](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.register) to register the class with the admin site.
    1. [list_display](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display) controls what's shown in the list view
-   1. [list_filter](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter) adds filter controls to declared fields (useful, but not showin in this example)
+   1. [list_filter](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter) adds filter controls to declared fields (useful, but not shown in this example).

-### View the admin site to see everything's working and there are no issues, which should be fine unless there's custom input fields
+### View the admin site to see that everything's working and there are no issues, which should be the case unless there's custom input fields creating problems

 1. See the [contributing doc](https://github.com/hackforla/peopledepot/blob/main/docs/CONTRIBUTING.md#:~:text=Browse%20to%20the%20web%20admin%20interface%20at%20http%3A//localhost%3A8000/admin/) for how to view the admin interface.

-1. Example of a custom field
+1. Example of a custom field (as opposed to the built-in ones)

    ```python
    time_zone = TimeZoneField(blank=True, use_pytz=False, default="America/Los_Angeles")